 A stacked area chart shows data series plotted with filled areas stacked, one on top of the other.

 100% Stacked Area Chart

 The 100% stacked area chart shows data plotted as areas and stacked so that the cumulative area always represents 100%.
-It shows composition and progression of data series.
+It shows the composition and progression of the data series.

 XY Scatter Plot

-XY chart that shows the relationship between two variables, x (independent variable) on the horizontal axis and y (dependent variable) on the vertical axis.
+XY chart that shows the relationship between two variables.
+X is the independent variable on the horizontal axis.
+Y is the dependent variable on the vertical axis.

-A doughnut chart is a modified pie chart that express a component/total relationship.
+A doughnut chart is a modified pie chart that expresses a component/total relationship.
 All pieces together represent 100%.

-Bubble charts are a special kind of XY chart that can display another data series which is used to scale the bubble plotted at X and Y values.
+Bubble charts are a special kind of XY chart that can display a third data series.
+The third series is used to scale the bubble plotted at X and Y values.
 You can think of a bubble chart as “X versus Y, scaled by Z”.

-A Pareto char is a combo chart using a histogram in descending order and a line chart showing contribution to 100%; follows the idea of 80/20 analyst where 20% of the categories account for 80% of the data measured.
+A Pareto chart is a combo chart using a histogram in descending order and a line chart showing the contribution to 100%.
+Pareto analysis is also called the 80/20 rule.
+In many data sets, roughly 20% of the categories account for 80% of the data.